-Trading in Bitcoins has peaked in recent past despite of uncertainty in recognising Bitcoin as a currency in India.
-It is important to understand how the gains from the Bitcoin trading are treated under Indian Income Tax.
+Trading in CryptoCurrencies has peaked in recent past despite of uncertainty in recognising CryptoCurrency as a currency in India.
+It is important to understand how the gains from the CryptoCurrency trading are treated under Indian Income Tax.
 Know more on how bitcoins are taxes in India.

 A cryptocurrency (aka crypto) is a digital or virtual currency designed casually and later became popular, used as a currency in certain parts of the world, to buy things like a typical physical currency (Indian Rupee).

-Bitcoin is one type of a cryptocurrency.
-There are several cryptocurrencies are being traded in various crypto exchanges around the world and gained much popularity in recent times.
+Bitcoin, Ethereum, XRP are some of the cryptocurrencies are being traded in various crypto exchanges around the world and gained much popularity in recent times.

-In India, RBI banned the cryptos to prohibit investments and / or trading cryptcurrencies, virtual currencies in India and later Supreme Court of India set aside the ban through a special ruling.
+In India, RBI banned the cryptos to prohibit investments and / or trading cryptocurrencies, virtual currencies in India and later Supreme Court of India set aside the ban through a special ruling.

 Let's look at the chronology of major cryptocurrency regulatory events in India